-326 (3) Any employee described in subsection (2) shall also be entitled to continue paid coverage 327 under the County's group medical plan for four (4) weeks.
-328 329 Non Work Related Witness or Personal Litigation.
-18.514 330 331 A leave of absence without pay shall be granted an employee upon his/her request to 332 appear under subpoena or in his/her own behalf in litigation involving personal or private 333 matters 334 335 18.515 Sick Leave.
-336 337 Sick leave pay shall commence on the first day of any period of illness due to accident, 338 injury or disease.
-339 340 (1) All full-time employees shall earn one sick leave day per month of 341 continuous employment.
-All part-time employees whose regular workweek 342 is sixteen hours or more shall earn one sick leave day on a prorata basis 343 directly in relation to the normal full time employment period.
-All part-344 time employees, who work less than sixteen hours per week, shall not earn 345 sick leave.
-Temporary and seasonal employees are not eligible for sick 346 leave.
-347 348 (2) Sick leave shall be granted after six months continuous service (from 349 original hire date) when an employee is required to be absent from work 350 because of: 351 352 (a) illness of the employee.
-353 354 (b) illness of an employee's spouse or domestic partner (as defined by 355 the State of Wisconsin).
-356 357 (c) illness of a minor child (includes stepchild, current foster child, or any other child they are legally responsible for) or a child who 358 359 meets the definition of a disabled adult child.
-360 361 (d) illness of a parent (includes stepparents and current foster 362 parents).
-363 364 (e) contact with or exposure to a contagious disease rendering the 365 employee's presence hazardous to fellow workers.
-366 367 (f) reasonable medical or dental attention that cannot be scheduled 368 during non working hours.
-369 370 (3) Sick leave shall accrue to a maximum of one hundred thirty days.
-371 372 (4) Employees who are absent from work for reasons which entitle them to 373 sick leave shall notify their supervisor as close to their regular starting time 374 as possible in accordance with Department Work Rules.
-375 376 (5)A supervisor may identify a potential problem with an employee's sick 377 leave usage.
-Patterns that may indicate a problem with sick leave usage 378 include but are not limited to: 379 380 a) it occurs before or after a holiday, 381 382 b) it occurs before or after a scheduled day off, 383 384 c) an employee takes sick leave in excess of three days which has not been 385 reported to FMLA, or 386 387 d) the employee has a history of using short amounts of sick leave 388 repeatedly over an extended period of time.
+Sick leave pay shall commence on the first day of any period of illness due to accident, injury or disease.

+- (1) All full-time employees shall earn one sick leave day per month of continuous employment.
+All part-time employees whose regular workweek is sixteen hours or more shall earn one sick leave day on a prorata basis directly in relation to the normal full time employment period.
+All part-time employees, who work less than sixteen hours per week, shall not earn sick leave.
+Temporary and seasonal employees are not eligible for sick leave. - (2) Sick leave shall be granted after six three months continuous service (from original hire date) when an employee is required to be absent from work because of: - (a) Illness of the employee. - (b) Illness of an employee's spouse - (c) Illness of a minor child (includes stepchild, current foster child, grandchild, or any other child they are legally responsible for and can provide legal documentation supporting the responsibility) or a child who meets the definition of a disabled adult child. - (d) Illness of a parent (includes stepparents and current foster parents). - (e) Contact with or exposure to a contagious disease rendering the employee's presence hazardous to fellow workers. - (f) Reasonable medical or dental attention that cannot be scheduled during non-working hours. - (3) Sick leave shall accrue to a maximum of one hundred thirty days. - (4) Employees who are absent from work for reasons which entitle them to sick leave shall notify their supervisor as close to their regular starting time as possible in accordance with Department Work Rules. - (5) A supervisor may identify a potential problem with an employee's sick leave usage.
+Patterns that may indicate a problem with sick leave usage include but are not limited to: - a) It occurs before or after a holiday, - b) It occurs before or after a scheduled day off, - c) An employee takes sick leave in excess of three days which has not been reported to FMLA, or - d) The employee has a history of using short amounts of sick leave repeatedly over an extended period of time.